kolenaIO/kolena/docs/metrics/difficulty-score.md

 [TP / FP / FN counts](./tp-fp-fn-tn.md).
 If recall is more important, this can become the default signal instead of F1 scores at the datapoint level.
-Like the other tasks, the `difficulty_contribution` column normalizes `delta` to be used in computing the overall datapoint `difficulty_score`.
+Like the other tasks, the `difficulty_contribution` column normalizes `delta` to be used in computing the overall `datapoint.difficulty_score`.

 ## Limitations and Biases